CSPG 33 - Business, Computer and Information Technology

 Individuals holding valid Pennsylvania certificates for Accounting (or the older Bookkeeping certificate) may teach Accounting to students in grades K-12.

 An individual who has received a letter from the Pennsylvania Department of Education (PDE) approving an individual to teach computer courses using any level I or II certificate with a Program Specialist certificate may continue to teach the course of study in the specific school entity for which the approval was received until that specific assignment of the individual changes.
-Effective Sept.
-1, 2003, newly hired educators assigned to computer education must hold the Business Computer and Information Technology certificate or an older titled business certificate listed as appropriate in CSPG #033.
+Effective September 1, 2003, newly hired educators assigned to basic computer and business education must hold the Business/ Computer and Information Technology certificate or an older titled business certificate listed as appropriate in this CSPG.

-A person holding an Elementary Education certificate may not be assigned as the teacher of record in the computer lab or resource center when elementary students are grouped separately and scheduled for instruction in business, computer and information technology.
-From the 2004-2005 school-year to June 2011 there was a temporary easing of this requirement.
-However, as of August 1, 2011, newly assigned computer education teachers may not be elementary certified teachers.
+As of August 1, 2011, a person holding an Elementary Education certificate may not be assigned as the teacher of record in the computer lab or resource center when elementary students are grouped separately and scheduled for instruction in business/ computer and information technology.

-Teachers assigned to computer education classes on any level I or II certificate and hired prior to Sept.
-1, 2003 may be retained as long as they remain in those positions.
-Once a computer education position is vacated, staffing must be in accordance with the guidelines provided relative to CSPG #033.
+Teachers assigned to computer education classes on any level I or II certificate prior to Sept.
+1, 2003, may be retained as long as they remain in those positions.
+Once the position is vacated, staffing must be in accordance with the CSPG.

 Special Considerations